lucee/lucee-docs/docs/04.guides/02.installing-lucee/02.windows/03.installing-apache-tomcat-on-windows/page.md

 * The data of the application can be stored in a *data directory* on a different drive as C-drive
 * A windows service can run with a **low privileged** user permissions

-This guide will fully cover a setup of Apache Tomcat to fullfill these goals from *What we really like* above.
+This guide will fully cover a setup of Apache Tomcat to fulfill these goals from *What we really like* above.

 In terms of Apache Tomcat, we split the files by setting Tomcat's main variables to the **Application path** and **Data path** later on: